Medical Humanities and Bioethics

 Degree Types: MA, Dual MA/MD, Dual MA/MS, Certificate

 The Master of Arts in Medical Humanities & Bioethics program provides a rigorous exploration of medicine and its ethical implications through the perspectives of anthropology, literature, philosophy, history, and law.
 Students acquire the interdisciplinary tools to develop a broader, richer understanding of medicine in society and to engage in complex ethical analysis.
-Graduates can apply their knowledge and skills to clinical practice, consulting, policy debates, and academic scholarship.
+Graduates can apply their knowledge and skills to clinical practice, ethics consultation, teaching, policy, and academic scholarship.

 This interdisciplinary degree is designed for current and future professionals in medicine and a wide array of healthcare-related fields.
 It can be pursued independently or as a dual-degree with an MD or MS in Genetic Counseling.
 Combining the MA with a JD or PhD may also be possible on a case-by-case basis.